The-Sycorax/denaro/README.md

   - `--setup-db`: Limits the setup script's actions to only configure the PostgreSQL database, excluding the execution of other operations such as virtual environment setup and dependency installation.

-  - `--skip-package-install`: Skips APT package installation.
-This can be used for Linux distributions that do not utilize APT as a package manager.
+  - `--skip-package-install`: Skips `apt` package installation.
+This argument can be used for Linux distributions that do not utilize `apt` as a package manager.
 However, it is important that the required system packages are installed prior to running the setup script (For more details refer to: *Installation for Non-Debian Based Systems*).

 **Execute the commands below to initiate the installation:**